- China Tours +

 - Day Tours

 Huangshan (the Yellow Mountains) is one of the most popular tourist destinations in China, but often people ask about when to go and where to stay.
-We at China Highlights have written this article to help you plan a Huangshan trip that you'll enjoy.
+We at China Highlights have written this article to help you plan a Huangshan tour that you'll enjoy.

 General speaking, Huangshan is worth visiting all year round.